The frequency with which children are identified as having a sentinel injury has QUADRUPLED since launch of the TRAIN Collaborative.

 - These injuries, known as “sentinel injuries”, are often minor – an isolated bruise or a small lesion to the mouth, for example.

 - Because they often appear so seemingly minor, however, these sentinel injuries may not be recognized as abuse.
-The child may return home to an abusive environment and experience recurrent harm.

 - Training and support in implementing evidence-based recommendations for evaluation of infants with injury